mattzollinhofer/vue-typeahead-bootstrap/docs/guide/reference.md

 | --- | --- |
 hit | Triggered when an autocomplete item is selected.
-The entry in the input data array that was selected is returned. input | The component can be used with `v-model`
+The entry in the input data array that was selected is returned. input | The component can be used with `v-model` keyup | Triggered when any keyup event is fired in the input.
+Often used for catching `keyup.enter`.

 ## Slots